He's on the Beach: Critical reception

 On its release, Graham K. Smith of Record Mirror wrote, "All [MacColl's] usual ingredients are here - sometime bittersweet but ultimately optimistic lyric, hefty, pacey backbeat, just the right amount of memorable jangling and those trebly harmonised vocals.
 A tribute to lost love?
 A yearning for sunnier climes?
 A summer hit?
 All these, and more..."
 Anne Lambert of Number One commented, "It's even better than "A New England", more bouncy and with a chorus that stays in your brain after just one listen."
 Chris Heath of Smash Hits wrote, "Even though Kirsty wrote this herself it sounds very much like "A New England" - lots of shiny guitars above which a million Kirsty MacColls breathlessly sing the tune."
+Dave Henderson of Sounds stated, "So, if Billy Bragg won't write a song for you, just run the backing track and change the words.
+Kirsty is in fine voice.
+Pop slop without the vinegar.
+Whatever happened to the guy down the chip shop?"

 Jerry Smith of Music Week wrote, "Bright summery guitars and distinctive Kirsty vocals mark this driving pop song.
 In a similar style to her massive hit "A New England", although lacking such memorable hook, it should be a minor hit."
 Paul Massey of Aberdeen Evening Express commented, "Snazzy pop, but much too like "A New England" I'm afraid.
 A disappointment from someone as talented as Kirsty."
 Frank Edmonds of the Bury Free Press gave the song a 6 out of 10 rating and stated, "This sounds almost exactly like "A New England" - the only difference being it doesn't have Bragg's masterful lyrics."

 In a review of MacColl's 1995 compilation album Galore, Larry Printz of The Morning Call described the song as "Spector-esque".
 Steve Pick of the St. Louis Post-Dispatch wrote: "This is the first time I've heard her version of "Chip Shop" or any version of "He's on the Beach".
 These songs turn on her youthful enthusiasm at a time when she made everything gallop along at a rapid, rhythmically simple clip."
 Patrick Davitt of The Leader-Post described the song as "excellent pop", "whose jangly guitar pop supports one of many crystal sweet vocals and the lovely harmony vocals that are all over this album."

 In a 2001 career retrospective on MacColl, No Depression stated: "[MacColl] could also multi-track her crystal-clear voice into gorgeous cushions of pop perfection (check out the harmonies on her own "He's on the Beach")."
 In a retrospective review of the song, Stewart Mason of AllMusic described it as "a minor classic" and one of MacColl's "very best singles" and "finest performances".
 He described the lyrics as "a wistful but ultimately uplifting story", which MacColl "sings with a mix of joy and resignation that's sublime."
-In 2017, Kevin Wuench of the Tampa Bay Times commented: "The single did not chart even if her home country, but that doesn't diminish the great pop song and its scenic video."
+In 2017, Kevin Wuench of the Tampa Bay Times commented: "The single did not chart even in her home country, but that doesn't diminish the great pop song and its scenic video."